Ah, feeling guilty. It really does make you feel like a huge weight is on your shoulders the whole time, doesn't it?

 To be clear what we're talking about in this article, guilt isn't always "bad".
 It can be a good thing in that it can prevent you from taking actions that could hurt someone else.
 Guilt can also prevent you from damaging your relationships with others because you'll think before you act.
 Or it might be that push you need to fix your mistakes.
 What we're talking about here though is guilt that continues long after the event or is excessive to the point that it prevents you from focusing on what's important or even impairs your ability to enjoy your life.

 It’s very draining and distressing living with a constant feeling of guilt.
 It also stops you from making the most effective and efficient decisions.
-In other words, you’ll end up making bad decisions simply because you’re reacting to those feelings of guilt or it's all you think about.
+In other words, you’ll end up making bad decisions simply because you’re reacting to those feelings of guilt or you'll become paralyzed with indecision because it's all you can think about.

 So, where does guilt really come from and what causes it?
 And, how do we deal with feeling guilty all of the time?